mvp-2003/DealMate/README.md

 ## 🐳 Containerized Architecture

-DealPal uses a single master Dockerfile with multi-stage builds for all services, simplifying maintenance and ensuring consistency across environments.
+DealMate uses a single master Dockerfile with multi-stage builds for all services, simplifying maintenance and ensuring consistency across environments.

 ### Container Services